SongXueZhi/RegMiner/artifact-evaluation.md

 ric directory: /home/regminer/Documents/miner-space/transfer_cache/univocity_univocity-parsers/ric
 ```

-**Step 5:** Lastly, the user can run the similarity command to calculate the similarity between the two commits (RFC and RIC).
+**Step 5:** Lastly, the user can run the similarity command to calculate the similarity between the two commits (RFC and RIC), about **5 minutes** need.
 This is done by recording the code coverage of the two commits on the test case and comparing the two runs.
 More details of this calculation can be found in our paper.

 ```
 RegMiner > similarity